johnkerl/miller/README.md

 * Miller has high-throughput **performance** on par with the Unix toolkit.

-* Not unlike `jq` (http://stedolan.github.io/jq/) for JSON, Miller is written in portable, modern C, with **zero runtime dependencies**.
+* Miller is written in portable, modern Go, with **zero runtime dependencies**.
 You can download or compile a single binary, `scp` it to a faraway machine, and expect it to work.

 # What people are saying about Miller